How To Zero A CNC Machine?

 Next, the operator must locate the workpiece or material surface using a touch probe or edge finder.
 Once the workpiece is located, the operator can then set the zero positions for each axis relative to the workpiece or material surface.
 This process involves moving each axis to the desired zero position, usually at the corner of the workpiece, and setting the zero point for each axis.

-Read More: How Do You Automate A CNC Machine?
+Read More: How Much Electricity Does A CNC Machine Use?

 What are the Common Methods for Zeroing a CNC Machine?